A Thousand Years

 Anina groaned from a few paces away.
 Though he hadn't caught his breath fully, Sano gathered all the strength he had left to crawl to her.
 Half of Anina's face was covered in blood.
 A dirty strip of cloth was wrapped around her forehead, a bloody spot blooming on one side of it.
 A thick layer of dust coated her skin and clothes.
 Bruises and cuts marred her limbs.

 But she was alive.
-And that, more than anything, was what made Sano's heart leap with unbridled joy, what made him force his aching arm to reach out and hold her hand.
+And that, more than anything, made Sano's heart expand with joy, made him force his aching arm to reach out and hold her hand.
 “Oh Karingal, you're all right!” he rasped, slumping to the ground.
 “You're alive.
 Thank you for coming for me.
 I thought I'd never see you again.”

 Anina opened her eyes, and she took a long look at Sano.
 She clasped his hand.
 “Me too.
 Thanks for getting us out of there.”